MicrosoftDocs/customer-insights/ci-docs/activities.md

 1. To filter activities in the activity timeline:

-   - Select one or more of the activity icons to refine your results to include the selected type(s) only.
+   - Select one or more of the activity icons to refine your results to include the selected types only.

      :::image type="content" source="media/Activity_Timeline2.PNG" alt-text="Filter activities by type using the icons.":::